nikkiawong/beep-boop/README.md

 * Numbers that contain a 1 are replaced (all digits) with "Boop!"
   * Example Input: 10
   * Example Output: "Boop!"
+* Numbers divisible by 7 are replaced with "Weeoop!"
+  * Example Input: 14
+  * Example Output: "Weeoop!"
 * Numbers divisible by 3 are replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
   * Example Input: 30
   * Example Output: "I'm sorry, Dave.
 I'm afraid I can't do that."